ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 Name | Type | Description
 --- | ---- | ------------
-`list-type` | string | Indicates version 2 of the API and the value must be 2.
+`list-type` | String | Indicates version 2 of the API and the value must be 2.
-`prefix` | string | Constrains response to object names beginning with `prefix`.
+`prefix` | String | Constrains response to object names beginning with `prefix`.
-`delimiter` | string | Groups objects between the `prefix` and the `delimiter`.
+`delimiter` | String | Groups objects between the `prefix` and the `delimiter`.
-`encoding-type` | string | If unicode characters that are not supported by XML are used in an object name, this parameter can be set to `url` to properly encode the response.
+`encoding-type` | String | If unicode characters that are not supported by XML are used in an object name, this parameter can be set to `url` to properly encode the response.
-`max-keys` | string | Restricts the number of objects to display in the response.
+`max-keys` | String | Restricts the number of objects to display in the response.
 Default and maximum is 1,000.
-`fetch-owner` | string | Version 2 of the API does not include the `Owner` information by default.
+`fetch-owner` | String | Version 2 of the API does not include the `Owner` information by default.
 Set this parameter to `true` if `Owner` information is desired in the response.
-`continuation-token` | string | Specifies the next set of objects to be returned when your response is truncated (`IsTruncated` element returns `true`).<br/><br/>Your initial response will include the `NextContinuationToken` element.
+`continuation-token` | String | Specifies the next set of objects to be returned when your response is truncated (`IsTruncated` element returns `true`).<br/><br/>Your initial response will include the `NextContinuationToken` element.
 Use this token in the next request as the value for `continuation-token`.
-`start-after` | string | Returns key names after a specific key object.<br/><br/>*This parameter is only valid in your initial request.*  If a `continuation-token` parameter is included in your request, this parameter is ignored.
+`start-after` | String | Returns key names after a specific key object.<br/><br/>*This parameter is only valid in your initial request.*  If a `continuation-token` parameter is included in your request, this parameter is ignored.

-**Sample request (simple with IAM)**
+**Example request (simple with IAM)**

 This request lists the objects inside the "apiary" bucket.